Winghin2517/create-your-own-adventure/english/sleep/marshmallow.md

 When you wake up, you're still in the strange room with marshmallows for walls.

 1. There are strawberries close to you.
+2. Strange flowers are opening and closing their petals.

 Do you: